Junior Specialist Position Department of Ophthalmology & Vision Science UC Davis School of Medicine

 Genotyping and maintaining multiple mouse colonies, DNA isolation, PCR, tissue extraction as well as staining slides with antibodies (immunohistochemistry).

 Help with lab maintenance, including staying compliant with safety standards and inspections, ordering lab supplies, as well as completing paperwork.

-The candidate will be expected to attend symposia and conferences, participate in and contribute to departmental and other seminars, journal clubs, and other activities, as applicable.
-The incumbent will present research at regional and appropriate national meetings such as ARVO and AAO.
+The candidate will be expected to attend symposia and conferences, and participate in and contribute to departmental and other seminars, journal clubs, and other activities, as applicable.
+The incumbent will present research at regional and appropriate national meetings such as ARVO and Photonic West.
 Presentations will be delivered in poster and/or oral format.

 University and Public Service (5%):

 The candidate will be expected to mentor undergraduates in the lab, and participate in and contribute to laboratory and group meetings and other activities, as applicable.

 As a full-time research group member, this position includes responsibility for maintaining safety standards and meeting regulatory requirements, staff training, and mentoring.

 The Junior Specialist will mentor undergraduate students from UC Davis.
 He/She will actively contribute to lab activities through staff meetings and presentations to colleagues and researchers from various scientific communities.

 The successful candidate will have a Bachelor's degree in Biology, Biochemistry, Cell Biology, Molecular Biology, Genetics, Microbiology, Biomedical Engineering or a related field with a minimum of one year of experience in undergraduate laboratory research, a demonstrated ability to work independently, take initiative, make critical decisions and communicate ideas.
 In addition, the ability to work occasional weekend hours to manage experiments.
 Preferred qualifications include computer science or programming skills and experience with lab animal handling.